FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        **1 = on**
      - Set IRAIN = 1 to simulate rain on the grid system.
-       The RAIN.DAT file must be created (see comment 1).
+       The RAIN.DAT file must be created.

+       (see comment 1).

    * - ISED
      - s